jeremyblackowiak/didactic-giggle/README.md

 1. **Clone the repository**

      Use your preferred method to clone the repository to your local machine.
+Run the remaining commands from a terminal within the repository root directory.

-2. Run `asdf install`.
+2. Run `asdf plugin add python`, `asdf plugin add poetry`, and `asdf install`.

 3. Run `poetry install`.